Mid-autumn festival

 This month’s weather fosters a comfortable environment for exploring Beijing’s rich tapestry of history, culture, and natural beauty.
 During this period, the city basks in the autumnal hues, providing a scenic backdrop for your travels.
 For real-time updates, always check the latest forecasts, especially for any unexpected changes.

-What to Wear in Beijing in September
+What to Wear and Pack in Beijing in September

 As the day warms up, short-sleeved T-shirts are more appropriate.
 Opt for long pants, jeans, or leggings for versatile comfort.
 Given the fluctuating temperatures, it’s advisable to carry a light jacket or sweater that can be easily added or removed.